[Disclosure: I receive nothing for the links to the award booking services in this post.]

 - The Book Your Award service is run by Gary who blogs at View From the Wing and his partner Steve Belkin.
 They charge $150 per passenger.

-- The MileValue award booking service is run by Scott and Tahsir and they blog extensively on award bookings at MileValue.
-They charge $99 per passenger.
+- The MileValue award booking service is run by Scott and he blogs extensively on award bookings at MileValue.
+He charges $125 per passenger, but the fee may be higher as awards like Explorer Awards costs more.

 - The UPGRD award booking service is run by the bloggers at Upgrd and they charge $150 for the 1st passenger and $100 for each additional passenger.

-- Other bloggers also offer award booking services such as Bryce from Point me to the Miles ($100 for 2 passengers) and Ari from First Class and Beyond ($150 per passenger)
+- Other bloggers also offer award booking services such as Bryce from Point me to the Miles ($100 – discounts available for one ways and domestic awards) and Ari from First Class and Beyond ($250 per passenger)

 - Justin from We Fly Free charges $149 for the first passenger